"One small cat changes coming home to an empty house to coming home"

 No, They're Not

 Cats have lots of mirror neurons.
 The function of mirror neurons is to help the brain learn and navigate psychosocial environments.
-The percentage of brain area devoted to mirror neurons in cats is comparable to the percentage in humans.
+The percentage of brain area devoted to mirroring neurons in cats is comparable to the percentage in humans.